The AT&T Issue Brief Library

 Talented, engaged employees are key to our company’s success, and we strive to be the industry’s employer of choice by investing in our people.
 Competitive pay and benefits attract and retain a highly qualified workforce.

-- Number of employees, retirees and dependents afforded health and welfare benefits: 1.2 million
+- Number of employees, retirees and dependents afforded health and welfare benefits: 1.1M

-- Amount invested in direct employee training development programs: $230 million
+- Amount invested in direct employee training development programs: $220M

-- Amount invested in tuition assistance for both management and non-management employees: >$31 million
+- Amount invested in tuition assistance for both management and non-management employees: Nearly $30M

-- Percent of employees receiving regular performance and career development reviews: 100%
+- Percent of employees having regular performance and career development conversations: 100%

 Our jobs are vital to the communities we serve.
-The vast majority of our employees are U.S.-based, and we have employees in each of the 50 states.
-Our global presence continues to grow.
+We have employees in each of the 50 U.S. states, and our global presence continues to grow.
 We now have employees in more than 55 countries outside the United States.

 Training & Career Development

-In addition, we spent more than $31 million on tuition assistance for employees.
-During the year, 100 percent of employees have performance reviews and receive feedback on results and demonstrated leadership.
-Career discussions are conducted with employees focusing on short-term and long-term career planning.
+During the year, 100% of employees have performance reviews and receive feedback on results and demonstrated leadership.
+Career discussions are conducted with employees, focusing on short- and long-term career planning.

-We’re also looking toward the future and helping our employees prepare.
+We’re also looking toward the future and helping our employees prepare for the skills that will be required by future technology.
 Working in collaboration with Georgia Tech and Udacity Inc., we helped create the first-ever Online Master of Science in Computer Science (OMS CS) degree.
-Since 2014 we have continued to work with Udacity to create several new self-paced, fast-track-technical credentials called Nanodegree programs.
-Currently there are eight different nanodegrees in our portfolio for employees.
-These will provide managers with additional training opportunities for our IP, mobile, cloud future.
+Since 2014, we have continued to work with Udacity to create several new self-paced, fast-track technical credentials called Nanodegree programs.
+We also added several new nanodegree options to our portfolio in 2017, including Artificial Intelligence, Virtual Reality Developer and Predictive Analytics.
+These provide managers with additional training opportunities for our IP, mobile and cloud future.
+In addition, we launched our Coursera specialization program and new graduate program opportunities for employees to earn a Master of Data Analytics from the University of Oklahoma and a Master of Data Science from the University of Notre Dame.
 Learn more about how we’re powering career skills.